kitestring/DataQuest/README.md

 # Self-Directed Data Science Bootcamp

 ## Below is a list of topics covered in meticulous detail.
 In an effort to transition my career from that of a Chemist & Data Automation Specialist to a Data Scientist, I followed the self-guided curriculum laid out by [DataQuest.io](https://www.dataquest.io/).
 I elected to skip the first course as I was already very strong in the basics of python.
-When I begun, I already had 2+ years of Python/SQLite data extraction, cleansing, and analysis experience.
+When I began, I already had 2+ years of Python/SQLite data extraction, cleansing, and analysis experience.
 The code for each [DataQuest.io](https://www.dataquest.io/) course is included in this repo.

 Unfortunately, the sheer volume and size of the raw csv files used, vastly exceeds the file size limitation imposed by github.
 Therefore, I’ve have included \*.csv files on the .gitignore file.